Just what is a data center for?

 Is it there to house IT equipment in a manner befitting the hardware?
 I would say no. How about as an environment where the platform running the organization's applications can be implemented and managed?
 Again, I don't think this hits the mark.

-How about a place that enables the organization to create and manage corporate intellectual property (
+How about a place that enables the organization to create and manage corporate intellectual property (IP) to the best financial benefit?

 Yes, we're talking about a load of servers, storage and network equipment supported by uninterruptable power systems, environmental and cooling systems and auxiliary generators.
 But if we regard the data center in this light, we fail to support the business in the right way.